skibadubskiybadubs/ThreadEPy/readme.md

 # multipoo
 ## Embarrassingly Parallel EnergyPlus Python Simulator

-A Python utility for bulk running EnergyPlus simulations on multiple threads with real-time monitoring.
+A Python utility for massive launch of EnergyPlus simulations on multiple threads with real-time monitoring.

 ## Overview